Mission

 Compliance

-The Code of Conduct is to be observed by all member companies, research partners and employees of the FVV, especially when conducting meetings.
+To guarantee undistorted competition and legal certainty for members in their daily committee work, the FVV commits to a comprehensive compliance code of conduct.
+The Code of Conduct is to be observed by all member companies, research partners and FVV employees, especially when conducting meetings.
 It is intended to prevent German or European competition law from being violated by actions of the association and thus also serves to protect the association and its members.

 Your point of contact